bbauska/UofM-AdvStyling/readme.md

 Image
 credit: [Reddit](https://www.reddit.com/r/webdev/comments/xqd4i8/what_is_hydration/)

-So, let\'s say you have a React application.
+So, let&apos;s say you have a React application.
 When a user first loads the page, the server generates some HTML that includes the basic structure of the application.
-Then, when the browser loads the page, the React framework \"hydrates\" the HTML by attaching the appropriate JavaScript code to each HTML element, so that they can respond to user events and update the UI as needed.
+Then, when the browser loads the page, the React framework &quot;hydrates&quot; the HTML by attaching the appropriate JavaScript code to each HTML element, so that they can respond to user events and update the UI as needed.